A-RYAN-1/Todo-App-Using-PERN-Stack-Development/README.md

         npm install
         ```

     3. Configure the PostgreSQL database connection.
-Make sure you have PostgreSQL running locally and create a database named `todos_db`.
+Make sure you have PostgreSQL running locally and create a database named `store`.

     4. Set up the environment variables (create a `.env` file in the `backend` folder):